 Here is a list of our favorite jurisdictions, with reasons why they are generally preferred:

-Singapore.
 Despite having a lot of censorship, Singapore is a capitalist Mecca that is generally regarded as a tech-haven.
 It has strong data privacy laws that protect both businesses and individuals’ data.
 It is a good place for a VPN firm to be based because the government tends to leave international tech firms alone.
 Check out our Singapore VPN page for more details on services with servers in the country.